nancyd333/project2/README.md

     - user should be able to logout
 - Mechanism that allows user to save the search result for that city
 - Page that allows user to see all their search results
-    - user should be able to add, modify, delete the comment associated with their search results
+    - user should be able to add and modify comment associated with their search results
     - user should be able to delete a saved search result

 ### Stretch goals